matplotlib/matplotblog/content/posts/An-Inquiry-into-Matplotlib-Figures/index.md

 The primary driver in this whole exercise will be code and not text, and I encourage you to spin up a Jupyter notebook and type in and try out everything yourself to make the best use of this resource.

 ## What this guide *is* and what it is *not*:
-This is not a guide about how to beautifully plot different kinds of data using matplotlib, the internet is more than full of such tutorials by people who can explain it way better than I can.
+This is not a guide about how to beautifully plot different kinds of data using Matplotlib, the internet is more than full of such tutorials by people who can explain it way better than I can.

-This article attempts to explain the workings of some of the foundations of any plot you create using matplotlib.
+This article attempts to explain the workings of some of the foundations of any plot you create using Matplotlib.
 We will mostly refrain from focusing on what data we are plotting and instead focus on the anatomy of our plots.

 # Setting up